Can You File For Bankruptcy During Divorce?

 Bankruptcy After Divorce

-One party may try to take on all or at least a substantial part of the shared debt in a divorce, planning to file for bankruptcy afterward.
+One party may attempt to assume all, or at least a substantial portion, of the shared debt in a divorce, with the intention of filing for bankruptcy afterward.
 The hope is that this will eliminate unsecured obligations.

 If you’re in a deep hole, this often looks like a way out.
 But it usually only causes new problems.